-Over the next several months, Research Computing will be making a number of improvements to the Odyssey compute environment.
+ORIGINAL INFORMATION: Over the next several months, Research Computing will be making a number of improvements to the Odyssey compute environment.
 This third generation of high performance computing will include increases in raw compute power, a new CentOS 7-based application stack, and the introduction of the Singularity container system.
-We are targeting December 2017 for the final roll out of these changes.
+We are targeting December 2017 for the initial roll out of new hardware, and an early 2018 transition to O3 and CentOS 7.
 All of these changes are designed to provide a solid foundation for the amazing research being done on Odyssey.

 These improvements will impact all Odyssey Slurm compute and login nodes.
 Virtual machines used for web applications, hybrid nodes, and storage will not be impacted.

 Over the next 6 months (12/2017 - 5/2018), you can follow the progress outlined below in the Status section.

 Prior to deployment of the new system, RC will host seminars to explain how to use the new application stack and Singularity containers and provide help with migrating existing tools.